-- 6.4.1 The Preliminary Plat shall follow the procedural requirements of Section 4.1 and shall incorporate any necessary changes required as a result of any Concept Plat review. - 6.4.2 The Final Plat shall basically follow the procedural requirements of Section 4.2.
-The plat shall include the entire tract and shall also include any public right-of-way as required by the Concept Plat or Preliminary Plat.
+- 6.4.2 The Preliminary Plat shall follow the procedural requirements of Section 4.1 and shall incorporate any necessary changes required as a result of any Concept Plat conditional approval and/or review. - 6.4.3 The Final Plat shall follow the procedural requirements of Section 4.2.
+The Final Plat shall include the entire tract and shall also include any public right-of-way as required by the Concept Plat or Preliminary Plat.
 In the event that only a portion of the entire tract is to be developed, the developer may elect to record only that portion of the tract together with any required public right-of-way.

-SECTION 6.5 - Special Requirements Applicable to Residential, Commercial, and Industrial Subdivisions
+- Special Requirements Applicable to Residential, Commercial, and Industrial Subdivisions with Private Roads